Volumes of subset Minkowski sums and the Lyusternik region: Proof of Theorem

 We start with plotting the incidence table of this fractional partition in Figure \ref{fig5} and we draw the corresponding non-crossing graphs.
-Next we use them in order to build decompositions of sum-sets.
+Next we use them in order to build decompositions of sumsets.

-We start with the bottom graph over $[5]$ (in blue).
-We consider the sets of the partition starting from the botton and at each step we want to cover exactly the indices $1\le i\le 5$ which are on the set and on the graph: \begin{itemize} \item The first set is $\{2,3\}$ it is entirely on the blue graph: we need to cover 2 and 3, so can simply take $A_2+A_3$.
+We start with the bottom graph (in blue), of a function defined on the set $[5]$ .
+We consider the sets of the partition starting from the bottom, and at each step we want to cover exactly the indices $1\le i\le 5$ which are on the set and on the graph: \begin{itemize} \item The first set is $\{2,3\}$ it is entirely on the blue graph: we need to cover 2 and 3, so can simply take $A_2+A_3$.
 We could write $(\underline{A_2}+\underline{A_3})_{\le a_2+a_3}$ even if the truncation is useless here, in order to stress our goal: cover 2 and 3, but nothing more. \item We move up and consider the next set $\{1,2,4\}$.
 Our goal is to cover the indices 1 and 4 (which correspond to the dots on the graph at the height of $\{1,2,4\}$), using $A_1+A_2+A_4$ translated by as many $a_i$ as we can, for previously covered indices $i$.
-The truncation from below is imposed by the upper bound on the previous set, the one from above by the fact that we do not want to cover more indices than 1 and 4 (it is surperfluous in this case).
+The truncation from below is imposed by the upper bound on the previous set, the one from above by the fact that we do not want to cover more indices than 1 and 4 (it is superfluous in this case).
 The only choice is

-\item The last dot on the blue graph in at the third line, so we have to use the set $\{1,2,4,5\}$ in order to cover the last uncovered index 5.
+\item The last dot on the blue graph is at the third line, so we have to use the set $\{1,2,4,5\}$ in order to cover the last uncovered index 5.
 By similar considerations we are led to choose:

 \end{itemize} Summing up, using the blue line, we have obtained the following disjoint union inside the full sum set: